misteraverin/exness_calculator/README.md

 * FastAPI for backend, jinja2 templates for frontend and sakura.css for beautiful view
 * Docker and docker-compose for containers
 * black and flake8 as code formatters and linters
+* pytest for tests

+P.S I didn't add csrf token for form cause of lack of time